 In general, national fiscal rules must respect the fundamental principle of non-discrimination against nationals of another EU country.

 Workers posted to another EU country

-You have certain specific rights if you are a posted worker, which means that you work for a limited period of time in a member state that is not the one where you normally work.
+You are a posted worker when your employer sends you to work temporarily in another EU country.
+You have certain specific rights as a posted worker.
 If you are posted for more than a month, your employer must inform you in writing, before you leave, of your pay and working conditions while you are abroad.

-You usually remain affiliated to the social security system of your country of origin.
+You usually remain stay with the social security system of your country of origin.
 You may pay income tax in that country as well but the situation varies between member states.
 You can find out more about social security for posted workers or find more information on Posted Workers below.

 Freedom to provide services

-You are a cross-border commuter (also known as a cross-border or frontier worker) if you live in one EU country but work in another and you go home at least once a week.
-As a cross-border worker, you must be treated in the same way as an employee who is a national of the country of employment as regards the right to apply for jobs, working conditions and social benefits.
+You are a cross-border worker (also known as a frontier worker) if you live in one EU country but work in another EU country, and you go home at least once a week.
+As a cross-border worker, you must be treated in the same way as an employee who is living in the country of employment as regards the right to apply for jobs, working conditions and social benefits.